someaditya/someaditya.github.io/aboutme.md

 title: About me
 ---

 My name is Some Aditya Mandal.
-I am interested the following topics:

-- Blockchain
-- Machine Translation
-- Natural Language Processing
-- Data Visualization
-- Web Scraping
-- Machine Learning
-- Deep learning

 I am a Data Scientist, I tell stories with data and design intelligent solutions.

 In Our Tandem, I am currently working on Product Data Analytics using different technologies such as SQL, Python & Microsoft Power BI and building new Intelligent Solutions for the existing product using Natural Language Processing & Machine Learning.